Equinox-M/Olist/README.md

 Dashboard Report/: Contains the Power BI dashboard report.

-### Getting Started:

-To get started with this project, clone the repository to your local machine and follow the instructions provided in the documentation.
-Ensure you have the necessary dependencies installed to run the scripts and visualize the dashboard.

 <img width="795" alt="Screenshot 2024-04-03 at 6 06 50 PM" src="https://github.com/Equinox-M/Olist/assets/92346639/33472c98-8efc-42c3-89ef-67cd8f0fd2ab">
 <img width="796" alt="Screenshot 2024-04-03 at 6 07 05 PM" src="https://github.com/Equinox-M/Olist/assets/92346639/36d53107-c86a-4d5d-9564-c3119cb7984c">